ID: PMRREP19117

 The global industrial chemical sector is undergoing a major transformation as manufacturers integrate sustainability, circular economy principles, and innovative technologies into their operations.
 This shift reflects the industry's rising commitment to reducing environmental impact and embracing eco-friendly solutions.

 Companies are increasingly exploring alternative feedstocks, energy-efficient production processes, and waste-to-value strategies to align with global sustainability goals.
 One of the key opportunities in this evolving landscape lies in the adoption of recycled materials as feedstock, reducing dependence on fossil fuels.
+In November 2023, Cepsa achieved a milestone by using recycled plastic pyrolysis oil to produce essential chemical intermediates at its La Rábida Energy Park in Spain.

 Growing emphasis on circular economy initiatives and resource recovery strategies presents a promising path for companies to gain a competitive edge while contributing to a more sustainable future.

-Bisphenol-A (BPA) remains the dominant end-use segment in the global phenol market, accounting for a 39.8% share in 2025.
+Bisphenol-A (BPA) remains the dominant end-use segment in the market, accounting for a 39.8% share in 2025.
 This dominance is primarily attributable to its wide use in polycarbonate plastics and epoxy resins, which have diverse applications in automotive components, construction materials, consumer electronics, and packaging.
 Rising demand for lightweight, durable plastics in the automotive and aerospace industries continues to fuel BPA consumption.

 However, regulatory restrictions on BPA in food and beverage packaging, especially in Europe and North America, are prompting manufacturers to explore BPA-free alternatives and bio-based derivatives.
 Companies such as AkzoNobel have already introduced bisphenol-free coatings and circular phenol solutions.
 Despite these regulatory challenges, BPA’s demand will likely remain steady, particularly in Asia Pacific, where industrial expansion and infrastructure projects continue to support growth.